Interop-Bridges/Windows-Azure-PHP-Scaffolders/Drupal/Readme.txt

       <Setting name="Microsoft.WindowsAzure.Plugins.RemoteAccess.AccountExpiration" value="2039-12-31T23:59:59.0000000-08:00" />
    - Refer MSDN documentation for settings above values.

-8) Once you have finalized your build folder, execute package_scaffolder.bat command.
+9) Once you have finalized your build folder, execute package_scaffolder.bat command.
 It will create follwing two files inside package folder
    .\package\drupal.cspkg and .\package\ServiceConfiguration.cscfg.
 Please make sure that you have installed FileSystemDurabilityPlugin.

    package_scaffolder.bat
    ======================
    package.bat create --InputPath=.\build\drupal --RunDevFabric=false --OutputPath=.\package

-9) If needed you can edit the .\package\ServiceConfiguration.cscfg
+10) If needed you can edit the .\package\ServiceConfiguration.cscfg

-10) Finally deploy .\package\drupal.cspkg and .\package\ServiceConfiguration.cscfg file to Windows Azure.
+11) Finally deploy .\package\drupal.cspkg and .\package\ServiceConfiguration.cscfg file to Windows Azure.

-11) Once drupal deployment is ready, visit the install.php page of your drupal site and confiure your drupal. i.e. visit http://yourapp.cloudapp.net/install.php
+12) Once drupal deployment is ready, visit the install.php page of your drupal site and confiure your drupal. i.e. visit http://yourapp.cloudapp.net/install.php

-12) Use of file synchronization is not needed for basic Drupal functionality.
+13) Use of file synchronization is not needed for basic Drupal functionality.
 But if dynamic installation of modules/theme on running site without repackage/upgrade is dealbreaker for Drupal sites to move to Windows Azure, file synchronization can be used to support this feature.

-13) Once you Drupal is configured as per your requirement, you can increase instance count using Windows Azure portal.
+14) Once your drupal is configured as per your requirement, you can increase instance count using Windows Azure portal.